FaceFTW/faceftw.github.io/src/assets/markdown/0003-PerlParsing.md

 Whenever you want to describe a programming language syntax, it is often done in [Backus-Naur Form (or BNF)](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 It's a way of describing syntax in a form of "grammar" similar to a programming language (wow very meta!).
 The IEEE uses an augmented form of this called [Augmented Backus-Naur Form (ABNF)](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form) to describe protocol structure and messaging, and they can be drawn into nice little diagrams.

-However, BNF/ABNF is a very "literal" definition, and it can be a pain to write.
-The [Rust Reference](https://doc.rust-lang.org/stable/reference/introduction.html) uses a much more looser method by defining a more specific and concise grammar.
-I'd rather not have to write and verify BNF (especially since I'm a bit rusty with that), so I'm going to follow their examples.

----

-Since Cowsay is written in Perl and cow files are just perl scripts, I could start by writing a parser for Perl scripts, use that output as an "intermediate representation" (IR), then convert the IR to a string that the terminal will use.
+Since Cowsay is written in Perl and cow files are just Perl scripts, I could start by writing a parser for Perl scripts, use that output as an "intermediate representation" (IR), then convert the IR to a string that the terminal will use.
 So let's do a quick google search...

 ![google is your friend?](./goggle%20search.png)